Rules and Prohibited Items

 - Curtains and drapes shall be either non-combustible or flame resistant and be labeled as such.

-- Each student may hang one exposed 2' x 3' paper poster on the wall of their bedroom, all other flammable decorations in student living areas, (i.e., posters, flags, banners etc.) must be behind glass or Plexiglas, in a manner that no part of the item can be exposed to open flame.
+- Each student may hang one exposed 2' x 3' paper poster on the wall of their bedroom.
+All other flammable decorations in student living areas, (i.e., posters, flags, banners, Fatheads, etc.) must be behind glass or Plexiglas, in a manner that no part of the item is exposed to open flame.
 There is no restriction on metal signs.

 - There shall be no lumber, trash, combustible materials, flammable liquids, gasoline powered items, kerosene heaters or lamps stored or used in student living areas.